 Stephen Brackett directs, secure in the rhythms integral to Jackson’s book and score.
 Brackett’s pacing is super-charged by Raja Feather Kelly’s fluid choreography that keeps STRANGE LOOP in constant motion.
 Arnulfo Maldonado’s scenic design, augmented by Jen Schriever's apt lighting, shifts stylistically from the impersonal, drab, abstract environs of Usher’s vacant New York life to the realistically detailed, nitty-gritty memories of his family home in Detroit, which he must confront.

 Enough cannot be said about the lead performance of Larry Owens.
 He’s on for all of the intermissionless, non-stop 1hour and 45 minutes.
 It’s ironic that Owen is playing such an insecure, self-loathing character because his is a most assured performance.
-His acting conveys all the I-can’t-out-of-my-own-way pathos of Effie in "Dreamgirls"; his singing - of a vocally demanding score - recalls Luther Vandross.
+His acting conveys all the I-can’t-get-out-of-my-own-way pathos of Effie in "Dreamgirls"; his singing - of a vocally demanding score - recalls Luther Vandross.
 In the end, change don’t come easy.
 Owens brings Usher powerfully to the painful realization of what it takes to break his strange loop and get on with his self for real.
 Will he?

 I'm busy working on my blog posts.
 Watch this space!